Sulphur content testing to start in UK ports

 The Maritime and Coastguard Agency (MCA) has acted to implement sulphur content testing of bunkers in ships in UK ports.
 It has awarded hazardous material and risk management specialist Lucion Marine, part of the Lucion Services Group, the contract to provide fuel oil sampling and testing services at ports across the UK.

-The contract runs until 2020 and involves the provision of a sampling and analysis service to test that fuel being used by vessels in UK waters does not exceed the maximum allowed sulphur content of 0.1%, as stipulated in the International Convention for the Prevention of Air Pollution from Ships (MARPOL).
+The contract runs until 2020 and involves the provision of a sampling and analysis service to test that fuel being used by vessels in UK waters does not exceed the maximum allowed sulphur content stipulated in the International Convention for the Prevention of Air Pollution from Ships (MARPOL).

-Lucion says that its specialist marine team will test upwards of 240 vessels each year at 13 major UK ports including Aberdeen, Belfast, Port of London and Port of Tyne, to make sure that the MARPOL regulations, promoted by the IMO (International Marine Organisation) are strictly adhered to.
+Lucion says that its specialist marine team will test upwards of 240 vessels each year at 13 major UK ports including Aberdeen, Belfast, Port of London and Port of Tyne, to make sure that the MARPOL regulations are strictly adhered to.